rhysstever/Eona/Settlements/Yhora (City).md

 Highgarden is the upper-class district of the city.
 Wealthy noble houses construct their grand dwellings here.

 ### Merchant's Crossing
-A large open square with several promenades extending out of it
+A large open square with several promenades extending out from it.
+The square itself, is filled with stalls and stands.
+Each promenade is lined with more permanent shops and businesses.

 ## Government
 The Yhora family has maintained a monarchy for over two millennia.